abbeyanon/ChurchBooks/README.md

 ## 📦 Apps Included

 - `cfms_plus`: An Enhanced Church Finance and ERP System
-- `lms`: A Learning Management System for church training and discipleship (coming soon)
+- `lms`: A Learning Management System for church training and discipleship

 ---